-A couple others admitted that their kids would probably be fine, through the fortunate geography of their birth – but then there were the children of others.
+A couple others admitted that their kids would probably be fine, through the fortunate geography of their birth – but then there were the children of others who are not so lucky.
 My own motivation is close to this one.

 The truth of inequality.
 And what overcomes it.

-You see, the reality was, we were all executive employees of a multinational company.
-We are probably among those who will be safest and most removed from the brunt of climate change impacts.
+You see, the reality is, we are all executive employees of a multinational company.
+We are probably among those who will be safest and most removed from the brunt of climate change impacts, relatively speaking.
 Its full consequence may perhaps only occur after we personally have passed on.

 But every single one of us came up with a change project anyway.
 And when we did, every single one of us was thinking of someone else.
 Not only that, we were thinking of someone else in the future.
 And not only that, we were choosing to love that future person more than ourselves today.